Useful IELTS academic writing task 1 vocabulary.

 ‘The proportion of users on Facebook last year reached around 2 billion, outnumbering Twitter which stood at 1.5 billion users.’

-To get a good score in vocabulary you need to vary your language.
+To get a good score in the vocabulary section you need to vary your language.
 Here are 2 examples:

 ‘Energy production in France comprised 6% hydro power and 24% nuclear power in 2010′